Attractions

 Downtown Beirut, Lebanon

-Downtown Beirut, Beirut - 17.9 km
+Downtown Beirut, Beirut

 Downtown Beirut, also known as ''Centreville'', is the vibrant center of Lebanon's financial, commercial, and administrative districts.
 Beirut's downtown area is home to quite a few famous mosques, churches, ruins, and historical sites such as the Roman Baths (an ancient Roman thermae) located between Banks and Capuchin Street and was originally discovered in 1968-69.
 Beirut Souks, one of the largest shopping areas of the country, is also located in the Downtown Beirut.